sriedel/mock_http_server/README.md

-A response can be triggered either by providing only the transaction id in an HTTP header as returned during response registration, calling the url and method provided during registration (if multiple replies are registered with this method/url combination, the first one registered will be returned), or a combination thereof, in order to trigger a specific response if multiple were registered.
+A response can be triggered either by providing only the transaction id in an HTTP header as returned during response registration, calling the url and method provided during registration (if multiple replies are registered with this method/url combination, the last one registered will be returned), or a combination thereof, in order to trigger a specific response if multiple were registered.